 Etsy Suspended Account Right After Opening

-An Etsy post in the help forum looks at some of the other reasons an Etsy account might be suspended, including an issue with ID or bank verification.
+An Etsy post in the help forum looks at some of the other reasons a new Etsy shop account might be suspended, including an issue with ID or bank verification.
 Even using the same credit card information as another account can trigger the fraud department to suspend your Etsy store.

-You might also have your account suspended if you do not clearly disclose any other Etsy shops you might have open.
-(Yes, you can run more than one Etsy shop at a time.
-For details on what you need to know about running multiple Etsy shops, check out this previous post here.)
+You might also have your account suspended if you do not disclose any other Etsy shops you might have opened.

 How Long Does it Take for Etsy to Unsuspend Your Account?